oracle/weblogic-kubernetes-operator/docs-source/content/security/secrets.md

 {{% notice tip %}}
 Oracle recommends that you not include unencrypted passwords on command lines.
-Passwords and other sensitive data can be prompted for or looked up by shell scripts and/or tooling.
+Passwords and other sensitive data can be prompted for or looked up by shell scripts or tooling.
 For more information about creating Kubernetes secrets, see the Kubernetes [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/#creating-your-own-secrets) documentation.